BackupTheBerlios/hjb-svn/trunk/docs/rst/message-translation.rst

     where 'name' is the header/property name and 'value' is its value.

-  - The body of the message depends on the message type.
-The different way of translating the body of the message are described in the following sections.
+  - The actual content of the message depends on the message type.
+The different ways of translating the body of the message are described in the following sections.

 * On receiving multiple JMS messages in a single response, e.g., in the HTTP response sent back by HJB on viewing the messages currently